IcebergIceberg

 MethodUse Case

-OAuth2Production environments with token endpoint, client ID/secret
+OAuth2Production environments with token endpoint, client ID and secret

-BearerService accounts, CI/CD with static token
+BearerService accounts, CI/CD with a static token

-BasicDevelopment, JDBC catalogs with username/password
+BasicDevelopment, JDBC catalogs with username and password

 SigV4AWS services requiring request signing (region, service)